Asymptotic spectrum of weighted sample covariance: another proof of spectrum convergence: Experimental results

-This distribution helps visualizing the phenomenon of spectral separation: areas of exclusion between the true eigenvalues where the asymptotic density is null.
-Those areas vanish when $c$ is increasing, as was shown in the classic setting of Marcenko-Pastur theory, but we show here that the same phenomenon appears when the weight distribution is smoothly spreading.
+This distribution helps visualizing the phenomenon of spectral separation, which is deeply studied in \cite{Couillet2015}: areas of exclusion between the true eigenvalues where the asymptotic density is null.
+Those areas vanish when $c$ is increasing, as was shown in the classic setting of Marcenko-Pastur theory, but we can see here that the same phenomenon appears when the weight distribution is smoothly spreading.

 For that matter, we are considering different weight distribution parametrized by $\alpha \in \R_+$ where $\alpha$ controls how much we are spreading the weights.
 We define the exponentially-weighted distribution, that corresponds to the distribution of weights in an Exponentially-Weighted Moving Average - EWMA -, used in time series analysis.